decentralized-identity/trustdidweb-v03/spec/specification.md

 2. Verify the Data Integrity proof in the entry, and ensure they are signed by the authorized keys as defined in the [Authorized Keys](#authorized-keys) section of this specification.
-   - If the DID has [[ref: approvers]], verify the approval Data Integrity proofs and ensure they are signed by the approvers.
+   - If the DID Controller has opted to use [[ref: witnesses]], verify the witness Data Integrity proofs, and ensure they are signed by a threshold of witnesses.
 3. Verify the `entryHash` for the entry using the process defined in the [Entry Hash Generation and Verification](#entry-hash-generation-and-verification) section of this specification.